 (I) [For September, October, November and December enrollment only, a child who will be three (3) on or before January 1, may be enrolled as a three year old.
+At any other time of the year a three (3) year old must have had his or her third (3rd) birthday to be considered a three (3) year old.]Children born in September, October, November and December who will turn five (5) by January 1 shall be deemed eligible to enroll as a school age child provided such program receives written authorization from such child's parent and the director to enroll such child in the school age program.
+The written authorization shall be kept on file at the program and available to the Office upon request.
+There shall be one program staff person for every ten children, or fraction thereof, in attendance until all such children attending the program reach the age of five, or by January 1 of the current school year.

-At any other time of the year a three (3) year old must have had his or her third (3rd) birthday to be considered a three (3) year old.]
-A child care center or group child care home with a preschool endorsement may deem a child who is thirty-two to thirty-six months of age, inclusive, to be three years of age for purposes of enrolling such child in a preschool program provided such child care center or group child care home receives written authorization from such child's parent and the director to so enroll such child in the preschool program.
-The written authorization shall be kept on file at the child care center or group child care home and available to the Office upon request.
+(m) A child care center or group child care home with a preschool endorsement may deem a child who is thirty-two to thirty-six months of age, inclusive, to be three years of age for purposes of enrolling such child in a preschool program provided such child care center or group child care home receives written authorization from such child's parent and the director to so enroll such child in the preschool program.
+The written authorization shall be kept on file at the child care center or group child care center or group child care home and available to the Office upon request.

-(m) The operator shall be responsible for compliance with all applicable motor vehicle laws when transporting children enrolled in any child [day] care center or group [day] child care home.
+(n) The operator shall be responsible for compliance with all applicable motor vehicle laws when transporting children enrolled in any child [day] care center or group [day] child care home.